fmansimli/validify-js-react/README.md

 ```

-you might not belive, however, that's pretty much it, as simple as you see
+**you might not belive, however, that's pretty much it, as simple as you see**

-#### P.S
+**P.S** keep in mind that -> name attribute of the input should match with the exact property in schema

-keep in mind that -> name attribute of the input should match with the exact property in schema
+---

 ## how to use it with initial values ? this is also amazingly easy